kighdang/calculator-app/README.md

 ## Known Issues
 * Utilizing the negative sign button tends to have some random behaviors and displays the wrong output.
+* Resizing the window stretches the buttons across the screen